 The hiring process starts by the company sending an email to the interviewee with a link to a third-party site and the candidate can complete the interview at their convenient time.

-Understanding the One-Way Video Interview
+Understanding the On-Demand Video Interview

 Given the huge competition in the job market, you need to try your level best to stand out from the crowd during the interview.

-How to Ace Your One-Way Video Interview
+How to Ace Your On-Demand Video Interview

-If you fail to follow the instructions you risk getting disqualified before you can start the interview.
+If you fail to follow the instructions, you risk getting disqualified before you can start the interview.
 Just ensure to read anything you are given.

-Although you will be given the chance to pick a time for the interview yourself, you should ensure to meet the recruiter’s deadline.
+Although you will be given the chance to pick a time for the interview yourself, you should ensure you meet the recruiter’s deadline.
 The recruiter will set a date when the interview should be completed.
 Don’t skip that date.